 1. South Dakota

-Native American poverty rate by state 2022 is highest in South Dakota.
+Native American poverty rate is highest in South Dakota.
 About 49% of Native Americans in the state live in poverty.
 The Pine Ridge and Rosebud Sioux reservations, where most Native Americans inhabit in South Dakota, is affected by high school-dropout rates, corruption by government officials, and underdevelopment.
 Moreover, Native Americans experience unemployment and underemployment in many parts of the state.
 The high unemployment rates for Native Americans is attributed to structural racism in the United States.

 Mississippi has the second-largest population of Native Americans in the United States.
 33.49% of Native Americans in the Magnolia State live in poverty.
 More than 10% are considered to live in extreme poverty.
 The Choctaw Indians are the poorest American Indians in Mississippi.
 Their high poverty rate is because of inequality in the state.
 Many Choctaw Indians are unemployed and experience poor healthcare services.
 Those who are employed receive less income compared to their counterparts from other races and ethnicities who do the same job.

 Arizona has the largest number of Native Americans living in poverty in the United States after South Dakota and Mississippi.
 The Grand Canyon State has 32.92% Native Americans who live below the poverty line.
 Native Americans in the state are affected by lack of resources in their reservations.
 Corruption, insecurity, and unemployment issues are also rampant in the reservations, forcing many Native Americans to live in poverty.
 Moreover, there are scarce job opportunities in the reservation and living conditions are very poor.